RedFoxAU/ipriot-car-park-prj/carpark-guide.md

 The `update_displays` method shall send status information: available bays, temperature, and other relevant information to each display.
 We will implement this method in the `CarPark` class.

 1. Create an `update_displays` method in the `CarPark` class.
-This method only needs to accept the `self` parameter.
+This method only needs to accept the `self` parameter. ✅
 2. Build a dictionary containing the information you want to send to the displays.
-For example, `data = {"available_bays": self.available_bays, "temperature": 25}`.
+For example, `data = {"available_bays": self.available_bays, "temperature": 25}`. ✅
 3. Iterate through the `displays` list and call the `update` method on each display.
-For example, `for display in self.displays: display.update(data)`.
+For example, `✅`.
 4. Create an `update` method for the `Display` class.
 This method should accept a single parameter, `data`.
 For now, we will print the keys and values.
 Here is a sample implementation: ✅

    ```python